 #11.
 Substitute Goods

-Substitute goods are those goods which fulfill the demands of one another.
+Substitute goods are those goods that fulfill the demands of one another.
 When a consumer buys one product, the demand for another product reduces.
 For example, the demand for rice reduces when a person buys wheat.

 #12.
 Durable goods